fallen-icarus/cardano-loans/GettingStarted.md

   --out-file ask_datum.json
 ```

-`--loan-term` can either be in terms of slots (like above) or in terms of days.
+`loan-term` can either be in terms of slots (like above) or in terms of days.
 If you would like to
 specify days, you can use `--loan-term '2 days'`.

 The `collateral-asset` fields *must* be in lexicographical order.
 If you reverse the order of the two